Aaron Zhao

 Research Intern, Microsoft Research Cambridge

-Intern on Project Sirius.
+Project Sirius.
 Helped deliver a prototype of the Top of Rack switch.

 2016 -- 2017